 • Best for: Single-layer ranch and bungalow tear-offs

-This 10-yard can fits in any tight driveway and handles heavy shingle weight on a single haul.
+The 10-yard can fits a tight driveway for small tear-offs while keeping shingle weight within a single haul.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Saint George home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.